jsheldon640/ros2_documentation/source/Installation/Windows-Install-Binary.rst

 Continue using the previous powershell session, and use the instructions on https://pixi.sh/latest/ to install ``pixi``.
 Once ``pixi`` has been installed, close the powershell session and start it again, which will ensure ``pixi`` is on the PATH.

+If pixi installs itself anywhere besides ``C:\pixi_ws``, be sure to move it to that location, per the notes above.

 Install dependencies
 ^^^^^^^^^^^^^^^^^^^^